All Beta releases have bugs – but in this program, they’ll try to kill you.

 Excerpt from The Game: Beta Testing

-Seth stepped into the light and fell forward, his boots lodged in ankle-deep in thick mud.
-Wet and muddied, he glared up at the skeletons who burst out laughing.
+Seth stepped into the light and fell forward, his boots lodged in the thick, ankle-deep sludge.
+Wet and muddied, he glared up at the skeletons, who burst out laughing.

-If his cast mates had been demons, he’d be dead.
-He felt himself flush with the skeleton’s laughter.
-He negated his reputation as a skilled fighter in the games with a few bumbling actions.
+If his castmates had been demons, he’d be dead.
+Seth felt himself flush.
+He had damaged his reputation as a skilled fighter with just a few bumbling actions.

-He pulled himself to his feet, but as he tried to move, he fell forward, the mud not releasing its grip.
+He pulled himself to his feet, but as he tried to move, he fell forward once again, the mud holding its grip on him.
 The skeletons exchanged confused looks before approaching the hero.
 “What’s going on, man?”
 A boney hand wrapped around his leather boots and gave his leg a tug.
 “He’s stuck!”

 “This isn’t supposed to happen,” another commented.
 Seth glared at him.
-The last thing the director told his actors at rehearsal was ‘when in doubt remain in character’.
-He took the instruction to mean that they should never acknowledge that something had gone off script.
-He unfastened his boots and pulled his legs free.
-Seth couldn’t pull his footwear from the mud.
+The last thing the director told his actors at rehearsal was “when in doubt, remain in character”.
+Seth took this to mean that they should never acknowledge that something had gone off script.
+He unfastened his boots and pulled his legs free, but he still couldn’t wrench his footwear from the mud.
 They were frozen in position.
 There was no give, no sense of suction.

-he digital environment didn’t feel right, as though faulty code was creating odd glitches.
+The digital environment didn’t feel right, as though faulty code was creating odd glitches.
 The catacombs flickered as thunder rolled overhead.
-“I think your boots are gone,” a skeleton said, pointing to the footwear as they bubbled beneath the muddy surface.
+“I think your boots are gone,” one skeleton said, pointing to the shoes as they disappeared beneath the muddy surface.
 “Seriously, I didn’t think mud did that.”

-With mud squeezing between his toes, Seth sloshed his way to the skeletal group.
-He sank a little with each step.
-He was a little afraid of what would happen if someone hadn’t thought to program a bottom to the catacomb passage.
+With sludge squeezing between his toes, Seth sloshed his way toward the skeletal group.
+He sank a little with each step and was suddenly afraid of what would happen if someone hadn’t thought to program a bottom to the catacomb passage.

-Off script though it was, Seth was grateful for the help.
+Though it was off script, Seth was grateful for the help.
 He’d never make it to his next scene with the production working against him.
 “Don’t worry, we can have our big fight scene on solid ground ahead,” another skeleton volunteered.

-The muddied water gurgled and bubbled.
+The muddied water gurgled and bubbled behind them.
 Rising from the mud, a new horde of skeletons emerged.
 “Who are these guys?
 Hey, BUDDY!
 We got this!”
 His skeletal support remained oblivious to the threat.
 Unless the costume designers had improved their talents since the start of the production, these creations were not actors.
-Seth wondered if the production’s code were remnants of a different system.
+Seth wondered if the code was built using remnants of a different program.

-Pieces of rotting meat hung from their bones, barely stringing together the anatomy needed for cohesive functionality.
-Dislocated jaws, teeth missing, and many of them had lost the odd arm.
-They clung to rusted menacing weapons: axes, swords, maces.
+Pieces of rotting flesh hung from their bones, barely stringing together the anatomy needed for cohesive functionality.
+Dislocated jaws, teeth missing, many of them had lost the odd arm.
+They clung to rusted, menacing weapons: axes, swords, maces.